nampham720/scraping-data-thesissketch/README.md

 The idea is to create a self-built plagiarism check.
 Up to now, I can only work with checking similarity between documents.

 One of the deficiencies of the product is the copied text detector.
 Additionally, running time should also be taken into consideration.
-However, due to the amount of data, the running time has not been a big problem (less than 10 seconds).

 The agenda of the project is to:
 * Open the document